Pyromania in children

-A child pyromaniac is a child with an impulse-control disorder that is primarily distinguished by a compulsion to set fires in order to relieve built-up tension.
+Pyromania is an impulse-control disorder that is primarily distinguished by a compulsion to set fires to relieve built-up tension.
 Child pyromania is the rarest form of fire-setting.

 Most young children are not diagnosed with pyromania, but rather with conduct disorders.
 A key feature of pyromania is repeated association with fire without a real motive.
 Pyromania is not a commonly diagnosed disorder, and only occurs in about one percent of the population.
 It can occur in children as young as three years old.

 About ninety percent of the people officially diagnosed with pyromania are male.
 Pyromaniacs and people with other mental illnesses are responsible for about 14% of fires.

 Symptoms

 Many clinical studies have found that fire-setting rarely occurs by itself, but usually occurs in addition to other socially unacceptable behavior.
 The motives that have earned the most attention are pleasure, a cry for help, retaliation against adults, and a desire to reunite the family.

 Fire-setting among children and teens can be recurring or periodic.
 Some children and teens may set fires often to release tension.
 Others may only seek to set fires during times of great stress.
 Some of the symptoms of pyromania are depression, conflicts in relationships, and trouble coping with stress and anxiety.